rheslip/2HPico-Eurorack-Module-Hardware/README.md

 KiCad design files, BOM, Gerbers for main board and panel board and 3D printable panel.
 Version 1.0 December 2025

+Jan 28/2025 - added 2HPico DSP design files.
+2HPico DSP adds an audio ADC and DAC to enable signal processing.
+It uses the same front panel and panel PCB as the 2HPico.

 See the repository https://github.com/rheslip/2HPico-Sketches for Pico Arduino sketches to run on it.

 ![](https://github.com/rheslip/2HPico-Eurorack-Module-Hardware/blob/main/Images/IMG_0607.JPG)